ivan-guerra/programmador.com/content/posts/linux-kernel-development-using-qemu.md

 | `-drive`      | Specifies a drive on the system.
 We tell QEMU about our previously created image file and its format. |
 | `-m`          | Tell QEMU the size of RAM.
 The more the better.                                                       |

-A quick sidenote on KVM support.
-It's possible though very unlikely your PC does not have KVM support.
-If you try to run the above command and QEMU complains about a lack of KVM support try the following:
+A quick side note on KVM support.
+It's possible though unlikely your PC doesn't have KVM support.
+If you try to run the command and QEMU complains about a lack of KVM support try the following:

-* Check that virtualization is enabled on the host processor.
+* Verify the host processor has virtualization enabled.
 Run `lscpu | grep Virtualization`.
 If you are on an Intel machine with virtualization enabled, the output will be `Virtualization: VT-x`.
-If your output does not match, enable virtualization in the BIOS menu.
+If your output doesn't match, enable virtualization in the BIOS menu.
 * Some distros require your user be part of a KVM group.
 You can add yourself to such a group using the command: `sudo usermod -aG kvm $USER`.
 Replace `kvm` with name of the KVM group on your system.
 * Most mainstream distros ship a Linux kernel with KVM features enabled.
-If that is not the case for you, then you may have to tweak your kernel's commandline args or install a kernel with `kvm_guest.config`[^5] applied.
+If that isn't the case for you, then you may have to tweak your kernel's command line args or install a kernel with `kvm_guest.config`[^5] applied.

-After running the `qemu-system-x86_64` command above, you will be met with a QEMU window that has the Arch Installer running:
+After running the `qemu-system-x86_64` command, you will see a QEMU window that has the Arch Installer running:

 ![QEMU Arch Installer](/posts/linux-kernel-development-using-qemu/arch-install.png#center)

-If I was one of those RTFM[^4] guys, I'd tell you to go checkout the Arch wiki's installation guide.
-Since you're not really setting up an Arch environment for personal usage, I think it's best to take some shortcuts and use the `archinstaller` script to do the heavy lifting for you.
-The following YouTube video has all the details on how to do just that (you can skip to the `2:16` mark):
+You can now go RTFM[^4] (that is, the Arch wiki installation guide).
+The alternative is to use the `archinstaller` script to do the heavy lifting for you.
+The following Youtube video has all the details on how to do just that (you can skip to the `2:16` mark):

 {{< youtube d5rquFPwh-Y >}}

 ## Building the Kernel

-If you are following this guide, I assume you know how to build and configure a Linux kernel so I won't bore you with too many details in this section.
+This section assumes you know how to build and configure a Linux kernel.
+There are plenty of videos and tutorials online if you need a refresher.

-Below are the commands that I use to prep a kernel meant to run in a QEMU VM:
+Below are the commands for preparing a kernel meant to run in a QEMU VM:

 ```bash
 make O=/my/build/dir defconfig